d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn.md

 each row of $\mathbf{X}_t$ corresponds to one example at time step $t$ from the sequence.
 Next,
 denote by $\mathbf{H}_t  \in \mathbb{R}^{n \times h}$ the hidden layer output of time step $t$.
-Unlike the MLP, here we save the hidden layer output $\mathbf{H}_{t-1}$ from the previous time step and introduce a new weight parameter $\mathbf{W}_{hh} \in \mathbb{R}^{h \times h}$ to describe how to use the hidden layer output of the previous time step in the current time step.
+Unlike with MLP, here we save the hidden layer output $\mathbf{H}_{t-1}$ from the previous time step and introduce a new weight parameter $\mathbf{W}_{hh} \in \mathbb{R}^{h \times h}$ to describe how to use the hidden layer output of the previous time step in the current time step.
 Specifically, the calculation of the hidden layer output of the current time step is determined by the input of the current time step together with the hidden layer output of the previous time step:

 $$\mathbf{H}_t = \phi(\mathbf{X}_t \mathbf{W}_{xh} + \mathbf{H}_{t-1} \mathbf{W}_{hh}  + \mathbf{b}_h).$$
 :eqlabel:`rnn_h_with_state`